 It is fully aligned to the National Curriculum, Ofsted, proposed Curriculum for Wales and Estyn requirements and focuses on the development of agility, balance and coordination, healthy competition and cooperative learning through a unique and market leading approach to teaching and learning in PE.

-Real PE is taught across the whole school from nursery to year 6 and there are many different types of lessons and activities beneficial to your child's needs and requirement's for there age group.
-Here are a couple of real PE photos.
+Real PE is taught across the whole school from nursery to year 6 and there are many different types of lessons which involve different approaches to learning as shown with our 6 different approaches on the right hand side.